Moonlight Cocktail

 "Moonlight Cocktail" is a 1941 big band song recorded by Glenn Miller during World War II.
-The music was composed by Luckey Roberts with lyrics by Kim Gannon.
+The music was composed by Luckey Roberts and the lyrics by Kim Gannon.

 Background

 The song was originally recorded by Glenn Miller and his Orchestra on December 8, 1941, the day after the attack on Pearl Harbor.
 The 78 rpm disc was released by Bluebird Records as #11401.
 Vocals were by Ray Eberle and The Modernaires.
 "Happy in Love" was on the B-side.
 The song had its first public performance in January 1942 on WABC radio in New York City.
 It was the best-selling record in the United States for ten weeks, from February 28, 1942 to May 2, 1942, and was the number two record for that year after Bing Crosby's "White Christmas".

 Music

 The music originated three decades earlier as a 1912 ragtime composition by Charles Luckeyeth Roberts called "Ripples of the Nile", described as "a syncopated tune that baffled the arrangers of the day".
 Roberts, known by his nickname of "Luckey" or "Lucky", was a composer with a career that lasted many decades.
 "Ripples of the Nile" was a musical challenge: "a fast number with right hand figuration of the greatest technical difficulty, and none of Luckey's pupils, including the great James P. Johnson, could execute it perfectly.
 Subsequently, he found it necessary to score it as a slow number, and publish it as 'Moonlight Cocktail'".